ArunMichaelDsouza/CSS-Mint/README.md

 Create a header component with the ``cm-header`` class.
 Optionally you can add a ``primary`` or ``inverted`` class to have a thematic header.
 To make a header fixed to the top, add a ``fixed`` class.

-The header component comes with an additional logo and nav component.
-The logo can be used to place a left aligned logo in the header using the ``cm-logo`` class.
-A right aligned nav bar can be placed in the header using the ``cm-nav`` class.
+The header component comes with an additional logo and a nav component.
+The logo component can be used to place a left aligned logo in the header using the ``cm-logo`` class.
+A right aligned nav bar component can be placed in the header using the ``cm-nav`` class.

 Example -